‘Bad Boys’ Will Smith, Martin Lawrence named honorary Miami police officers

 “They’ve earned their police badges and are always welcome here in Miami," the department tweeted.

-“Bad Boys for Life,” the third movie the two have starred in together, premiered in Miami on Sunday evening, with the movie set for a nationwide release on Friday.
+“Bad Boys for Life,” the third movie the two have starred in together, premiered Sunday evening in Miami, with the movie set for a nationwide release Friday.

 Will Smith and Martin Lawrence received the key to the city and were named Honorary police officers by Mayor Francis Suarez and Chief Jorge Colina.
 They’ve earned their police badges and are always welcome here in Miami. pic.twitter.com/qdiAvWmh3F— Miami PD (@MiamiPD) January 13, 2020